Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: Abstract

 \section{Abstract}

-We continue our study of the Bounded Negativity Conjecture from the point of view of Harbourne constants.
-We focus our attention on configurations of smooth curves having transversal intersection points only.
-Generalizing previous work of the authors \cite{RP2015}, we give a bound on the so-called Harbourne indices of such configurations on any surface of non-negative Kodaira dimension.
-We also study in detail configurations of lines on smooth surfaces in $\mathbb{P}^3_\C$, and we provide a sharp and uniform bound on the Harbourne constants, which only depends on the degree of the surface.
-Finally, we move on to considering configurations of pseudolines in the real projective plane, and we deduce a uniform bound for their Harbourne constants.
+We give a bound on the H-constants of configurations of smooth curves having transversal intersection points only on an algebraic surface of non-negative Kodaira dimension.
+We also study in detail configurations of lines on smooth complete intersections $X \subset \IP^{n+2}_\C$ of multi-degree $d=(d_1, \dots, d_n)$, and we provide a sharp and uniform bound on their H-constants, which only depends on $d$.